busbud/firely/README.md

 `firely-config.json` file is organized in 3 main sections (for us, but it can have the "names" you want):
 - Feature Flags
 - Config
-- Experiments
+- Experiments (or A/B Tests)

-Here is an example of `firely-config.json` (should be in the root directory of your project):
+Here is an example of `firely-config.json`:
 ```json
 {
   "config": [